 The same can be said for the way one feels about their gender identity.
 By taking our brief gender dysphoria test, it may help you to have a better understanding of where you fall on the spectrum of gender.

 For those with extremely strong convictions that they themselves may likely have this condition, we provide useful resources once your gender dysphoria test is completed to help you along your journey.
-Another benefit of taking our gender dysphoria test is that you will get your results immediately.
+Another benefit of taking our test is that you will get your results immediately.
 Take the gender dysphoria test below to see your results.